amandamullen/Project_1/README.md

 *** Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is an advantage because...

--It's a free open-source tool.
 - Easy to use and set up: No special coding skills are necessary to use Ansible’s playbooks.
+- It's a free open-source tool.
 - Powerful: Ansible lets you model even highly complex IT workflows.
 - Flexible: You can orchestrate and customize an entire application environment no matter where it’s deployed.
 - Agentless: You will not need to install any other software, firewall ports or seperate management structures on the client systems you want to automate.